molokoloco/jQuery.boxFx/README.md

 I recommend to only use few of them each time.
 Some CSS3 properties are good
 speed killer : gradient, boxShadow, opacity, borderRadius...

-CSS Animations keyframes and CSS Transitions styles properties can be in conflict.
+CSS animations keyframes and CSS transition styles properties can be in conflict.
 We cannot animate the same CSS property in "options.transition.stylesTo.XXX" and
 in "*options.keyframes[0].steps.XXX*" (The same apply between two keyframes :
 "*options.keyframes[0].steps.XXX*" and "*options.keyframes[1].steps.XXX*").